SirishaJP/HAMS-Data-Quality-Challenge/README.md

           - For MacOS/Linux:

              > pip3 install pandas matplotlib seaborn

+ - Unzip the "challenge.zip" file to access the database file challenge.db

  - Run the main.ipynb file, open it in a Jupyter notebook environment and